Enter HSC marks → scaled scores → estimated ATAR, instantly

 | English Standard | 2 | 28.0 | 20.5 | 28.0 | 35.5 | 41.5 | ▼▼ Low |

-Our free HSC ATAR Calculator uses 2024 UAC scaling data to give NSW Year 12 students an accurate estimate of their Australian Tertiary Admission Rank.
-Enter your expected HSC marks for each of your ATAR courses, instantly see estimated scaled marks, your aggregate out of 500, and a predicted ATAR — all in real time.
-Built specifically for NSW students targeting universities like UNSW, USyd, UTS, Macquarie, and Western Sydney University.
+This free NSW HSC ATAR Calculator uses the most recent UAC scaling report to give Year 12 students an accurate, real-time estimate of their Australian Tertiary Admission Rank.
+Enter your expected HSC marks for each course, instantly see how UAC scales each subject, what your aggregate out of 500 looks like, and where your ATAR lands — all without refreshing the page.
+Built specifically for NSW students targeting universities including UNSW, USyd, UTS, Macquarie, Western Sydney University, and beyond.

-To receive an ATAR in NSW, you must:
+To receive an ATAR in NSW, you must meet the following requirements set by NESA and UAC:

-UAC scales your HSC marks for each course, then selects your best 10 units — including your best 2 units of English.
-The scaled marks are summed to form an aggregate out of 500.
-Your aggregate is ranked against all NSW students your age to produce an ATAR from 0.00 to 99.95.
+UAC scales your HSC marks for each course using statistical data about each subject's cohort, then selects your best 10 units — your best 2 units of English plus the best 8 units from any remaining ATAR courses.
+Those scaled marks are summed to form an aggregate out of 500, which is then ranked against all NSW students in your age group to produce an ATAR between 0.00 and 99.95.
+From 2025, the old Category A/B distinction has been removed.

 The average scaled mark across all HSC courses is approximately 25 out of 50.
-For most subjects and most students, scaled marks will be lower than HSC marks.
-This is normal and applies to everyone — it is how the aggregate produces a ranking rather than a percentage.
-High-scaling subjects like Maths Extension 2 are exceptions where strong students may see scaled marks higher than HSC marks.
+For most students and most subjects, scaled marks will be lower than raw HSC marks — this is by design and applies equally to everyone.
+It is how the aggregate produces a ranking rather than a simple percentage.
+High-scaling subjects like Maths Extension 2 are the exception: strong students in those cohorts can see scaled marks that are higher than their HSC marks.

-Until 2024, ATAR courses were categorised as Category A (academic) or Category B (vocational/applied).
-From 2025, this distinction no longer exists.
-Your best 8 units after English can now come from any ATAR course, which benefits students who complete strong results in vocational courses.
+Until 2024, ATAR courses were classified as Category A (standard academic courses) or Category B (vocational and applied courses).
+Category B subjects had a cap on how much they could contribute to the aggregate.
+From 2025, this distinction has been abolished.
+Your best 8 units after English can now come from any ATAR course — including vocational courses — without any cap.
+This benefits students who perform strongly in vocational or applied subjects.

-No. UAC's ATAR Compass is the official estimator built by the organisation that calculates actual ATARs.
-This is an independent tool using published 2024 scaling data.
-Both tools are estimates — actual ATARs depend on that year's cohort.
-We recommend using UAC's ATAR Compass for the most reliable estimate.
+No. UAC's ATAR Compass is the official estimation tool produced by the organisation that actually calculates ATARs.
+This is an independent tool using published 2025 UAC scaling data.
+Both tools are estimates — actual ATARs depend on that specific year's cohort performance, which can't be predicted in advance.
+We recommend using UAC's ATAR Compass alongside this tool for the most reliable estimate, and verifying official cut-offs at uac.edu.au.

-Last updated April 2026.
-Scaling data sourced from the 2024 Report on the Scaling of the NSW HSC (UAC, December 2024).
-Not affiliated with UAC or NESA.
-For official ATAR information, visit uac.edu.au.
+Last updated June 2026.
+Scaling data sourced from the 2025 UAC Report on the Scaling of the NSW HSC.
+This tool is not affiliated with, endorsed by, or produced by UAC or NESA.
+For official ATAR calculations and eligibility, visit uac.edu.au.